ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 From Table: Cpu0 global variable options, option cpu0-use-small-section=false put the global varibale in data/bss while cpu0-use-small-section=true in sdata/sbss.
-The sdata stand for small data area.
+The sdata stands for small data area.
-Section data and sdata are areas for global variable with initial value (as int gI = 100 in this example) while
-Section bss and sbss are areas for global variables without initial value (for example, int gI;).
+Section data and sdata are areas for global variable with initial value (such as int gI = 100 in this example) while Section bss and sbss are areas for global variables without initial value (for example, int gI;).

 data or bss
 ++++++++++++